ctf0/SimpleMenu/README.md

      * do you want clear all of its 'Descendants' ?
      */
     'clearRootDescendants' => false,

+    /**
+     * when removing a nest from a list, do you want to reset its hierarchy ?
+     */
+    'clearNestDescendants' => false,

     /*
      * when deleteing a page "from the db", do you also want to delete all of its childrens ?